-Methotrexate lung disease is specific aetiological type of drug induced lung disease.
-It can occur due to administration of methorexate which is an antimetabolite, which is given for various reasons but commonly to treat rheumatoid arthritis.
+Methotrexate lung disease is the specific aetiological type of drug-induced lung disease.
+It can occur due to the administration of methotrexate which is an antimetabolite, which is given for various reasons but commonly to treat rheumatoid arthritis.
 It is also given alone or in combination with other chemotherapeutic agents to treat a wide variety of malignancies including lung, breast, and head and neck epidermoid cancers, non-metastatic osteosarcoma, and advanced-stage non-Hodgkin lymphoma.

 It is thought to occur in ~5% (range 0.3-10%) of patients treated with methotrexate 1-2.

 The typical clinical symptoms include progressive shortness of breath and cough, often associated with fever 6.
 Hypoxaemia and tachypnoea are always present and crackles are frequently audible.
 Symptoms typically manifest within months of starting therapy).
 There appear to be is no correlation between the development of drug toxicity and the duration of therapy or total cumulative dose) 1.

 There can be several manifestations of methotrexate-related lung changes

 - superimposed pulmonary infection: from immune suppression